Central Office Assistant

 Terms of Employment

 1. Serve in the role for the full academic year in addition to returning early/staying late for training and work responsibilities each quarter as directed.
-Terms of employment academic year.

 5. Compensation starts at WA state minimum wage.

-6. Attend weekly staff meetings with the Administrative Assistant for Residence Life
+6. Attend weekly staff meetings with the Administrative Assistant for Residence Life.

 7. Maintain a minimum quarterly and cumulative GPA of 2.5 while enrolled in 12–18 credits per quarter; obtain supervisory approval to enroll in less than 12 credits or more than 18 credits.